-You can stay on Alcatraz Island as long as you like, but allow at least 3 hours for cruising to the Island, taking the Cellhouse audio tour, exploring the rest of the Island and its historic exhibits, and returning via ferry to Pier 33 Alcatraz Landing.
+You can stay on Alcatraz Island as long as you like, but allow at least 3 hours for cruising to the Island, taking the Cellhouse audio tour, exploring the rest of the Island and its historic exhibits and returning via ferry to Pier 33 Alcatraz Landing.
 It is recommended that you line up one half hour prior to your departure time.
-Departure and return schedules.
+See our departure and return schedules.
 Our ferries leave on time and your departure time is shown on your ticket.

 The roads and walkways on Alcatraz are steep.
 The distance from the dock to the Cellhouse is approximately 1/4 mile (.4km) and the elevation change is 130 feet (40 meters), the equivalent of walking up a 13-story building.
 The roads and walkways are wide with several places to stop along the way to rest and take in the breathtaking views.
 Comfortable athletic or walking shoes are strongly recommended.
 If you have mobility concerns, please see the S.E.A.T.
 Tram information below.

 Pier 33 Alcatraz Landing is fully accessible.
 Many areas on Alcatraz Island are also accessible with the use of the S.E.A.T.
-(Sustainable Easy Access Transport) Tram.
+Tram.

 Visitors with limited mobility and unable to make the climb up Alcatraz Island’s steep roads can take advantage of the S.E.A.T.
 Tram, the accessible shuttle that runs approximately twice an hour from the Alcatraz Island dock to the Cellhouse and approximately twice an hour from the Cellhouse back to the Alcatraz Island dock.